-"I've always been interested in biology and physics but never really chemistry.
+"I've always been interested in biology and physics...
 I wanted to know how the human body worked and maybe how I could help improve it, using science and engineering.
 Because of this, coming into university I always knew I wanted to pursue Biomedical Engineering."

-Misha Garg

-Biomedical Engineering student
+Misha Garg Biomedical Engineering student